julianomacielferreira/microservice-architecture-system/README.md

 ![Discover clusterIP](./static/discover-mysql-pod-cluster-ip.png)

+In this case the IP address of the mysql service is **_10.104.18.242_**.

-An example of a connection with dbeaver tool:
+An example using this information in a connection with dbeaver tool:

 ![DBeaver](./static/dbeaver-connection.png)